benjnguyen/Monte-Carlo-Markov-Chain/README.md

-# isingmc

-This repository will store information regarding a project on Markov Chain Monte Carlo methods applied on the Ising Model.
+# Purpose of this repository
-More generally, it will provide material that has been omitted from a written document on the project (such as .gif files and code).
+This repository will provide material that has been omitted from a written document on the project (such as .gif files and code).

+# Monte Carlo Markov Chain - Ising Model

+# Clustering Algorithms - Wolff Algorithm